mustafaer/twitter-default-following-tab/README.md

 A: No!
 The extension hides "For You" content during the switch.
 You only see the Following feed.

 **Q: Can I switch back to "For You" if I want?**
 A: Yes!
 You can manually click the "For You" tab anytime.
-The extension only changes the default.
+The extension respects your choice and won't auto-switch you back to Following until you navigate to a new page.

 ### Privacy & Security